-There’s also a primer and powder but let’s just talk about the foundation first, since it’s obviously the star of the show.
+There’s also a primer and powder, but let’s talk about the Pat McGrath Skin Fetish foundation first since it’s obviously the star of the show.

-Pat McGrath’s Skin Fetish Foundation
+Pat McGrath Skin Fetish Foundation

-Back to why I have been reaching for this foundation so often – it’s practically goof-proof and just so easy to use.
+Back to why I have been reaching for this foundation so often—it’s practically goof-proof and just so easy to use.

 Which is not surprising since it has been almost 25 years in the making, in the hands of Mother (that’s Pat McGrath for the uninitiated).

-Pat has worked on more runways, Met Galas and other high profile events than I can count, while also developing makeup for brands like Giorgio Armani and Dolce & Gabbana.
+Pat has worked on more runways, Met galas and other high profile events than I can count, while also developing makeup for brands like Giorgio Armani and Dolce & Gabbana.

 And her signature is gorgeous, radiant, natural-looking skin.
 So, yes, she definitely knows what goes into making the perfect foundation.

 And the Skin Fetish Foundation manages up to filter down all the magic in stunning, brushed glass bottles that have been inspired by her collection of vintage colognes.
-Now there’s a bottle sitting in front of me, which just feels surreal after envying all those celebs who got to partake of her golden touch for so many years!
+Now, there’s a bottle sitting in front of me, which just feels surreal after envying all those celebs who got to partake of her golden touch for so many years!

-I went in with the Sublime Perfection Foundation Brush the first time ’round but since then have been making like McGrath herself, who’s famous for using her fingers to blend everything seamlessly.
-And yes, I would definitely recommend skipping any brushes or beauty blenders for this one – fingers work best!
+I went in with the Pat McGrath Sublime Perfection Foundation Brush the first time around but have since been making like McGrath herself, who’s famous for using her fingers to blend everything seamlessly.

-There is some rub-off for sure – especially one my phone screen, which is constantly pressed to my face – but overall wear-time has been a fabulous 10+ hours on a particularly crazy day.
+There is some rub-off for sure—especially one my phone screen, which is constantly pressed to my face—but overall wear-time has been a fabulous 10+ hours on a particularly crazy day.

-Bottomline: I absolutely LOVE Pat McGrath’s Skin Fetish Foundation for the way it makes me skin look.
-Glow-y, radiant and sans blemishes, while still looking natural.
-Which is really what we all want from our foundation: The most upgraded version of our own skin and not a heavy mask!
+Which is really what we all want from our foundation: the most upgraded version of our own skin and not a heavy mask!

 Pat McGrath Skin Fetish Primer

-The Skin Fetish Sublime Perfection Primer, though, is a hard pass for me.
-It’s not bad.
-There’s a tonne of hydrating hyaluronic acid, which plumps up the skin and fills in pores to create a smooth base.
-It’s just that, unlike the foundation, I don’t find anything special in it.
-Nothing that’s not available in plenty of other primers in the market, many at a far lower lower price point.
+It’s just that, unlike the foundation, I don’t find anything special in it—nothing that’s not available in plenty of other primers on the market, many at a far lower price point.

 Pat McGrath Skin Fetish Powder